 - 2 tablespoons olive oil

-- Combine all ingredients in a large mixing bowl; toss to coat evenly.
+- Combine the Brussels sprouts, bacon, olive oil, salt, and black pepper in a large mixing bowl; toss to coat evenly.

-- Spread the brussels sprouts on the prepared baking sheet.
+- Spread the contents of the mixing bowl on the prepared baking sheet.

-- Bake for 35 to 40 minutes, or until tender, stirring occasionally for even cooking.
+- Bake for 30 minutes, or until tender, stirring occasionally for even cooking.